Know Who You're Dealing With: Types of Insurance Adjusters

 Staff adjusters are full-time, salaried employees of your insurance company.
 They handle claims exclusively for their employer, their loyalty is firmly aligned with the insurer's financial interests, and they are typically assigned to routine claims in their local region.

 Independent adjusters are contractors hired on a per-claim or per-day basis.
-Insurers call on them most often during catastrophic weather events — hurricanes, wildfires, hail storms — when claim volumes spike beyond what staff can handle.
-While they bring broad field experience, they still represent the insurer's interests, not yours.
+Insurers call on them most often during catastrophic weather events like hurricanes, wildfires, and hail storms, when claim volumes spike beyond what staff can handle.
+This pattern is intensifying: by September 2025, severe convective storms had already caused $42 billion in insured losses, and wind-related loss costs climbed more than 30% from 2023 to 2024.
+While independent adjusters bring broad field experience, they still represent the insurer's interests, not yours.

 Neither type works for you.
-If you want someone in your corner, that's a public adjuster — a licensed professional who advocates solely on your behalf, typically for a fee of 5–15% of the final settlement.
+If you want someone in your corner, that's a public adjuster, a licensed professional who advocates solely on your behalf, typically for a fee of 10–20% of the final settlement depending on state law.
 Learn more about navigating the full claims process before your adjuster even walks through the door.

 Common Adjuster Tactics That Minimize Your Payout

-Insurance adjusters are trained professionals following a playbook designed to protect the insurer's bottom line.
+Insurance adjusters follow a playbook designed to protect the insurer's bottom line.
 Recognizing these tactics before they're used on you is a powerful advantage.

 The Lowball First Offer